 Increased Developer Productivity.
-Incorporating convention over configuration, Grails eliminates much of the configuration effort typically required in building robust web applications.
+Incorporating convention over configuration, the Grails framework eliminates much of the configuration effort typically required in building robust web applications.

 Faster Time to Market.
 The efficiency and precision of Grails code means faster development with fewer bugs and less code.